The Vision

 108 years

-of full-time labor sitting completely untapped
+of full-time labor

 West Virginia has 1.77 million people.
 When you account for children, seniors, and those living with disabilities - the highest disability rate in the nation, a product of decades of hard labor and limited healthcare - we're left with roughly 900,000 able-bodied adults.